View all newsletters

 Restaurant Guy Savoy

 Restaurant Guy Savoy is a culinary shrine to the skills of its namesake.
 Renowned not only for its food but also for impeccable service, characterized by happiness and conviviality instead of inaccessible aloofness, this three-Michelin-starred restaurant consistently enthralls its diners and is a source of inspiration for many other chefs.
-Signature dishes include Savoy’s artichoke soup dressed with black truffle shavings and accompanied by brioche slathered with truffle butter and the chocolate orb dessert, over which warm mango coulis is poured at the last minute to create a delicious melting effect.
-Each day for lunch, Guy Savoy reserves one table for guests to indulge in a French gourmet experience.
+Signature dishes include Bouchot mussels roasted in beurre noisette with steamed Mousseron mushrooms, and the ‘Pure Chocolate Palet’, a dessert composed solely of chocolate, topped with chocolate ice and loaded with chocolate sauce to serve.
+Each day for lunch, Guy Savoy reserves one table for its guests to indulge in a French gourmet experience.

 guysavoy.com

-One of the oldest restaurants in Paris, Pavillon Ledoyen first opened its doors 1792 and was the place to see and be seen during the Belle Époque.
-The dining room, — classified as a historical monument — is a sight to behold, retaining much of its exquisite 19th century detailing.
-Pavillon Ledoyen will re-open in September 2021 with new interior detailing from the artist Kostia and Atelier Montex, Chanel’s Parisian artisanl embroidery studio.
+One of the oldest restaurants in Paris, Pavillon Ledoyen first opened its doors in 1792 and was the place to see and be seen during the Belle Époque.
+The dining room, classified as a historical monument, is a sight to behold, retaining much of its exquisite 19th-century detailing.
+Alléno Paris au Pavillon Ledoyen reopened in September 2021 with new interior detailing from the artist Kostia and Atelier Montex, Chanel’s Parisian artisanal embroidery studio.
 The collaboration has seen the installation of a series of what Kostia describes as intricately crafted floral “veils” between each table.
 Interiors aside, the real pièce de résistance here is the stunning French haute cuisine.
-Earning the top mark of three Michelin stars, the restaurant serves modern dishes inspired by classical French fare from Chef Yannick Alléno.
+Earning the top mark of three Michelin stars, the restaurant serves modern dishes inspired by classical French fare from chef Yannick Alléno.

 yannick-alleno.com